-Applicants must submit information documenting that their JAG application was available for review to the governing body of the state not less than 30 days before being submitted to BJA.
+Applicants must submit information documenting that their JAG application was available for review to the governing body of the unit of local government not less than 30 days before being submitted to BJA.
 The attachment must specify that an opportunity to comment was provided to citizens and neighborhood or community organizations to the extent applicable law or established procedure makes such opportunity available.